onthebusiness/harelang.org/content/tutorials/introduction.md

       *variable* and *passing* it to "greet".

       <div class="alert">
-        <strong>Note:</strong> Many code samples in this tutorial makes use of
+        <strong>Note:</strong> Many code samples in this tutorial make use of
         concepts which are introduced later on.
 If you're unsure about how something works, don't worry&nbsp;&mdash; it will be explained later.
       </div>